doug2k1/webdevdrops/README.md

 ### Running Tests

-Build the app and run the integration tests with Cypress
+Build the app and run the E2E tests with Cypress

 ```bash
 npm run test:e2e:run